zapabob/ROCm/docs/how_to/manage_install/install_linux.md

 6. **Add ROCm stack repository** – Ensure the ROCm stack repository is added.

-7. **Install single-version or multiversion ROCm meta-packages** – Install the desired meta-packages.
+7. **Install single-version or multi-version ROCm meta-packages** – Install the desired meta-packages.

 8. **Verify installation for the applicable distributions** – Verify if the